Everything PR News

 Related: PR Firms, Marketing Agencies & Communications Companies · Industry Leaders · Crisis Communications

 The firm is profiled here as part of Everything-PR's standing coverage of the senior crisis communications bench.
-See the full category map in The Top Crisis PR Firms in 2026.
+For the ranked 2026 field, see Top Crisis PR Firms 2026.

 Founded

 1992, in New York City, by George Sard and Paul Verbinnen.
-Both founders came from the financial communications discipline and built the firm around a senior-partner-led model with deep coverage of Wall Street, M&A, and special situations.
+Both founders came from the financial communications discipline and built the firm around a senior-partner-led model.

 Headquarters and Ownership

-Headquartered in New York, NY, with additional U.S. offices supporting the financial communications and corporate advisory practices.
+Headquartered in New York, NY.
 The firm operates as part of FGS Global, the KKR-majority-owned strategic communications platform formed in 2023 through the combination of Sard Verbinnen and Finsbury Glover Hering (FGH, itself a 2020 combination of Finsbury, Hering Schuppener, and Glover Park Group).
 KKR completed its acquisition of full majority control from prior shareholder WPP in 2024.
 The Sard Verbinnen brand and operating model have been preserved inside the FGS Global structure.

 Practice Areas